Matthew Richardson (cyclist): Representing Australia

-Switch to representing Great Britain
+Representing Great Britain

-On 19 August, after the conclusion of the 2024 Olympics, it was announced that Richardson would be leaving the Australian cycling roster and would instead represent Great Britain, the country of his birth, after his application to switch allegiance was accepted by the UCI.
-This move attracted controversy amongst the Australian cycling community.
-It was later reported that AusCycling was considering whether it wanted to enforce a two-year non-competition order on Richardson, which would ban him from competing at international track cycling events until 2026.
-However, in a later statement, AusCycling shared that they would not be pursuing this as it had been deemed legally unenforceable.
+On 19 August 2024, following the conclusion of the Olympics, it was announced that Richardson would leave the Australian cycling setup to represent Great Britain after his application to switch national allegiance was ratified by the Union Cycliste Internationale (UCI).
+The transfer generated controversy within the Australian cycling community.
+Initial reports indicated that AusCycling was exploring whether it could enforce a two-year non-competition clause on Richardson, which would have sidelined him from international track cycling until 2026.
+However, in November 2024, AusCycling issued a statement confirming they would not pursue a ban, stating that such an exclusion period was legally unenforceable.

-Richardson's first event in Great Britain's colours was the 2024 UCI Track Champions League.
-At the first round in Paris he won both the sprint and the keirin, beating rival Harrie Lavreysen and earning him maximum points.
-At the end of the five rounds, he finished second overall, beaten by Lavreysen with a margin of 20 points.
+Richardson made his debut in British colours at the 2024 UCI Track Champions League.
+At the opening round in Paris, he won both the sprint and the keirin, defeating Lavreysen in both events to collect maximum points.
+At the conclusion of the five-round series, he finished second overall in the standings, 20 points behind Lavreysen.

-In February 2025 Richardson competed at his first British National Track Championships.
-He won his first British national title in the individual sprint, beating reigning champion Peter Mitchell in the gold medal final.
-He also won team sprint gold alongside Lyall Craig, Niall Monks and Harry Ledingham-Horn.
-He completed the trilogy by winning the national keirin title on the final day of the championships.
+In February 2025, Richardson competed at his first British National Track Championships.
+He secured his first British title in the individual sprint, defeating reigning champion Peter Mitchell in the gold medal match.
+He also claimed gold in the team sprint alongside Lyall Craig, Niall Monks, and Harry Ledingham-Horn.
+He completed a clean sweep of the national sprint disciplines by winning the keirin title on the final day of the championships.